jakebark/tag-nag/README.md

 ## Filtering taggable resources

-Some resources cannot be tagged (eg [AWS KMS key aliases](https://docs.aws.amazon.com/kms/latest/developerguide/kms-alias.html)).
+Some AWS resources cannot be tagged.

 To filter out these resources with Terraform, run tag-nag against an initialised directory (`terraform init`).